davestewart/vuex-pathify/docs/api/store.md

 ## Usage

-The following illustrates functionality and usage for all the helper functions:
+The following example illustrates functionality and usage for all the helper functions.

+Note that the code specifically demonstrates a **getters/action-heavy store** approach in order to show full usage of the `make.*` helpers.
+However, the Pathify-recommended approach is to **eschew** redundant getters and actions (those which simply proxy work to state and mutations) and only create mutations, letting Pathify do the heavy-lifting for you.

 ```js
 import Api from 'services/Api'